klaasnaudts/codemodernizer/content/english/about-us.md

 # about
 about:
-  title: "Start thinking long-term for your code and make it last longer"
+  title: "We are committed to making code more sustainable, and contributing to the Java community"
   content: "CodeModernizer is a tool that will help you make your code last not just years, but decades, by modernizing it.
 It uses the static code analyzer [e2immu](https://e2immu.org), that focusses on immutability."
   image: "images/about.jpg"